-In addition, we recommend working with Contemporary Student Services (CSS) for your off-campus housing search: https://contemporary.gmu.edu Read the Renter Resources and Renter Education sections of their website.
+If you decide to live off-campus, we recommend working with Contemporary Student Services (CSS) for your off-campus housing search: https://contemporary.gmu.edu Read the Renter Resources and Renter Education sections of their website.
 Understand the cost, availability, and schedule for public transportation to and from campus.
 Housing scams occur, so please read over the CSS and OIPS resources and information about renting in Fairfax and to protect yourself.